Olive Grouper, Epinephelus cifuentesi

 The Olive Grouper, Epinephelus cifuentesi, whose common Spanish name is Cabrilla Gallina and known locally as Cerduda, Cabrilla and/or Garropa, is a member of the Grouper or Epinephelidae Family, known collectively as “cabrillas” and “garropas” in Mexico.

 The Olive Grouper is characterized by its beefy, gray-brown with green, iridescent disproportionally wide body with uniform coloration.
 The key to identification being that the second of its eleven dorsal spines is the longest.
-They have a complete lateral line, with a smooth arch, extending into the caudal base.
+They have 27-31 gill rakers, a complete lateral line, with a smooth arch, extending into the caudal base and a small mustache on the upper lip.
 The fins are darker than the body; the anal fin has a strong second spine.
 The juveniles have a dark line above the jaw.

 The Olive Grouper, although somewhat rare is considered to be an excellent food fish.